 Angelou’s famous works include I Know Why The Caged Bird Sings, And Still I Rise, The Heart of a Woman, and On the Pulse of Morning.
 If you’re looking to be inspired, entertained, motivated to speak up for those who cannot, or called to activism, look no further than Maya Angelou.

-“I think that marijuana should not only be legal, I think it should be a cottage industry”.
+“I think that cannabis should not only be legal, I think it should be a cottage industry”.

 Arguably the most recognizable author of horror, Stephen King’s style of writing adds the perfect amount of mystery, macabre, and “what the fuckery” to this list.
 With popular works like It, The Shining, Carrie, Cujo, and Pet Semetary, King has something for everyone seeking a spooky and eerie experience.